Staff

 Phone Ext.
 114

-Lindsay joined the staff of the Boys & Girls Club of Oshkosh in July 2012 as the Child Care Director.
-She has served the Club as the Director of Club Operations and Senior Director of Operations and currently serves as the Club's COO.
-Prior to working for BGCO, Lindsay was the director of a childcare center in Oshkosh for four years.
-She earned her bachelor’s degree in Early Education from the University of Wisconsin Oshkosh.
-She truly enjoys working with children and families and has been doing so for over a decade.
-Lindsay and her husband Chris have a son, Ayden, and a daughter Mila.
-Lindsay also has a stepdaughter, Samantha, and a stepson, Brandon.
-She enjoys spending time with her family and meeting new people.
+Lindsay Clark has been a valued member of the Boys & Girls Club of Oshkosh team since July 2012.
+She began her career at the Club as Child Care Director and has since held several leadership roles, including Director of Club Operations and Senior Director of Operations.
+She now serves as the Club’s Chief Operating Officer, overseeing day-to-day operations to ensure high-quality programming and services for youth and families.
+Before joining the Club, Lindsay spent four years as the director of a childcare center in Oshkosh.
+She holds a bachelor’s degree in Early Childhood Education from the University of Wisconsin–Oshkosh and has been passionate about working with children and families for more than a decade.
+Lindsay and her husband, Chris, live in Oshkosh with their son, Ayden, and daughter, Mila.
+She also has a stepdaughter, Samantha, and a stepson, Brandon.
+In her free time, Lindsay enjoys spending quality time with her family and connecting with new people.

 What do you love most about your job?